impactorbitco/handbook-main/content/ims/policies/HR/Smoke Free Policy.md

 ## Support for Smokers

-Green Orbit Digital is committed to supporting employees who wish to stop smoking.
+Impact Orbit Creative Group is committed to supporting employees who wish to stop smoking.
 Employees seeking help to quit smoking will be provided with information about local smoking cessation services and support programs.

 ## Review